xuankimtran/docs-1/pages/katalon-studio/docs/fixtures-listeners.md

 ## Test Listeners (Test Hooks)

-**Test Listeners** are test steps created based on your own criterion.
-Therefore, it is a useful and flexible way to help you extend your current testing flows.
-When matching the condition, you can execute Test Listeners.
+Test listeners are test steps created based on your own criterion.
+Test listeners "listen" to the event defined in the script and behave accordingly.
+When matching the condition, you can execute test listeners.
 To start with Test Listeners, follow the guide below.

 ### Create new Test Listeners

 Test Listeners are the same as other test artifacts.
 You can perform all basic operations such as **create, copy/cut, rename, or delete** with Test Listeners.
 This section focus on how to **create** new Test Listeners.
 In the Tests Explorer pane, you can find Test Listeners location.
 To create new Test Listener:

-1. In **Tests Explorer**, right-click on **Test Listeners** folder.
+1. In the **Tests Explorer** section, right-click on **Test Listeners** folder.
 Select **New > New Test Listener**.

 	<img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-listeners-test-hooks/new-test-listener.png" alt="create new test listener" width=80%>